Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Discover the Colosseum through an expert's eyes

-Visiting the Colosseum and the Roman Forum inside is quite a spectacle.
+Visiting the Colosseum and the Roman Forum from the inside is quite a spectacle.
 In my opinion, it is best to do it with a guided tour of the Colosseum, the Forum and the Palatine Hill through the eyes of a specialist, who will discover the history and anecdotes of these jewels in about 1 hour.
 There are options for all budgets, some very economical and that will not make you scratch your pocket too much.

-Taste a delicious pizza!
+Try a delicious pizza!

-In this cozy place located in one of the most beautiful streets of the Monti neighborhood you will taste the authentic pizza of the Eternal City: made with a super thin dough and cooked in a wood-fired oven.
+In this cozy place located in one of the most beautiful streets of the Monti neighborhood you will taste the authentic pizza of the Eternal City: made with a super thin dough and cooked in a wood oven.
 Romans flock here on weekends for one simple reason: it's a cheap restaurant with very traditional food.
 Try the gourmet anchovy and zucchini pizza.
 Delicious.

-Continue to the majestic Navona Square
+Continue to the majestic Piazza Navona.

 If you go to Rome in winter, you can also enjoy the magical Christmas market and ice rinks all afternoon.
 Don't forget to warm up with a good chocolate and some sweets at one of the stalls!